-On Wednesday 26th July the candidate application system will be undergoing some maintenance work.
-This means that candidates will not be able to apply or access their applications between 7am and 10am.
-Please return after 10am on Wednesday 26th July at which point the system will be fully functioning.
+On Wednesday 27th September the candidate application system will be undergoing some maintenance work, this means that candidates will not be able to apply or access their applications between 7am and 10am.
+Please return after 10am on Wednesday 27th September at which point the system will be fully functioning.

 Our recruitment process varies from role-to-role.
 But generally speaking, you would go through the following stages after you've clicked on the Apply button:

 We recruit British citizens of all backgrounds, but the nature of our work means that nationality, residency and security requirements are more tightly defined than those of other Civil Service departments.
 For example, if you apply to join us we ask that, if you discuss your application with anyone, you restrict it to close family, and that you don’t post any details online or on social media.

 You'll go through a rigorous, but fair, vetting process that will look into your background, character, family history and personal circumstances.
 You must be over 18 to go through this process.
 Once this phase of your application begins, it normally takes around three months to complete – though this can vary depending on the complexities of each case.

 We’ll assess your risk of being put in a compromising position due to conscience or undue influence, and our security process includes a criminal records check as well as a drugs test.
 You'll also need to complete a number of questionnaires covering your medical record and to ensure you meet our Developed Vetting requirements.
 Developed Vetting is the highest level of security clearance in the UK.